-A 29-year old female from Sri Lanka recounted that she felt the safest approaching someone from her own ethnic group.
+A 29-year old female from Sri Lanka recounted that she felt the safest approaching someone and African migrants.

 "On bus I met some Sri Lankan Singhalese lady, my language.
 She said do you know about Inland Refugee Society, they help refugees.
 Go and talk to them...then I go and I try to find them but it was difficult.
 We don't know any information, especially BC housing, we don't know anything".